Learning how to let go of the hurt and pain.

 Narcissists, as I so often write, cannot love.
 And the only way to get back at them for what they have done is to move on and be happy and successful with OUR lives.

 Life Is A Gift

-It is also a day that I give to the narcissist, who is no longer in my life.
+It is also a day that I give to the narcissist who is no longer in my life.

 This is not a mindset that will come overnight.
-But the more you read about it, and the more you research it, I am wholly confident that it will give you a stronger mindset to regulate your emotions and that it will also give you a better appreciation for life.
+But the more you read about it and the more you research it, I am wholly confident that it will give you a stronger mindset to regulate your emotions and that it will also give you a better appreciation for life.

 The narcissist may have ruined some time of your life, but if we keep thinking about them, they will destroy ALL OF OUR LIVES.

-Learn to live for you.
+Learn to live for yourself.